Ben Baker (politician)

-Ben Baker is a Republican politician who has served as a member of the Missouri House of Representatives from the 160th district since 2019.
+Ben Baker is an American politician serving as the Director for USDA Rural Development in Missouri.
+A Republican, he previously served as a member of the Missouri House of Representatives, representing the 160th district from 2019 to 2025.

 Biography

 Baker is a graduate and former dean of students at Ozark Bible Institute, and a former mayor and councilmember in Neosho, Missouri.
 He was first elected to the Missouri House in 2018, where he sits on committees for administrative rules, elementary and secondary education, downsizing state government and economic development.